gdm413229/swwmgz_m/README.md

 ### 1.150 XSB Bullets ~ Replaces Cells, Runes
 ![](docimg/xsbbullet.png)

 The 1.150 caliber **eXplosive Super Burst** bullets employ an **Explodium** shaped charge to be shot with enough energy to reach a relatively high velocity, allowing their massive bulk to penetrate several targets including walls.
-They are hard to come by, so spawns are scarce, and they won't even pop up in **Hammerspace Embiggeners**, only on higher tier **Fabricators**.
+They are hard to come by, so spawns are scarce, and they won't even pop up in **Hammerspace Embiggeners**, and in Hexen only on the highest tier **Fabricators**.

 In the world, they may pop up as spare bullets or full mags.
 Each five bullets picked up will be automatically converted to a full mag in your inventory.